ocular-d/openapi-guide/docs/design/what-is-api-design.md

 - It should be understandable, intuitive and consistent to make adoption not only easy but pleasant
 - It should provide enough flexibility to power majority of the Enchant UI
 - It should be efficient, while maintaining balance with the other requirements
-- An API is a developer's UI - like any UI, it's important to ensure the user's experience is thought out carefully!
+- An API is a developer's UI - like any UI, it's important to ensure the user's experience is thought out

 ## Public vs Internal vs System